DivineOps/terraform-labs/README.md

 For best results ensure you have the latest Terraform for your workstation or use the [Azure Cloud Shell](https://shell.azure.com/) which has the latest tools installed including Azure CLI, kubectl and terraform.

 You will need to get from your Azure CLI a few pieces of info to add to your [variables.tf](/aks_advnet_rbac/variables.tf) file.
-* Avaibale AKS locations your account has access to:
+* Available AKS locations your account has access to:
 ```
 az account list-locations -o table
 ```